IBMSn121/GAN-paper1/README.md

 ## Interpretation of data file DATAinGAN

-`realDS10gn.txt` is about down-stream genes of GAN used in GSE60 for real data analysis.
+`realDS10gn.txt` is about down-stream genes of GAN used in GSE60 for analysis of the actual lymphoma data.

-`realUS5gn.txt`  is about up-stream genes of GAN used in GSE60 for real data analysis.
+`realUS5gn.txt`  is about up-stream genes of GAN used in GSE60 for analysis of the actual lymphoma data.

 `ltaDS10gnD1.txt` is about down-stream genes of GAN used in GSE4475 for linear trend analysis.